jacobwood27/JWood/posts/005_shuffle/index.md

 #### Comparison to GSR
 We can view GSR as making a prediction each time we are about to drop a card.
 We can then look at what actually happened, and see if things that were supposed to happen 25% of the time actually happened 25% of the time.
 This kind of analysis is commonly referred to as [model calibration](https://en.wikipedia.org/wiki/Calibration_(statistics)).

+We don't have perfect point estimates here - so we need to bucket the probabalities.
+Anything within the blue squares below is considered likely "calibrated".
+For example, the bottom left point says that whenever the model predicted an event to happen between 0-10% of the time, it actually happened 0% of the time.

+The points are sized roughly corresponding to how many predictions they represent.
+We notice that the model does a pretty good job overall - the only time it is off by more than 10% is the 10-20% bucket which is only comprised of 50 observations.
+Not bad.
 ```
 probs = Float64[]
 outcs = Bool[]